Smokeless tobacco products

 What is smokeless tobacco?

-Smokeless tobacco products consist of tobacco or a tobacco blend that's chewed, sucked on or sniffed, rather than smoked.
-Nicotine is absorbed through the soft tissues of the mouth and in some cases swallowed.
+Smokeless tobacco products consist of tobacco that's chewed, sucked or sniffed, rather than smoked.
+Nicotine is absorbed through the tissues of the mouth and in some cases swallowed.

 Health risks of smokeless tobacco

-Health problems related to smokeless tobacco include the following.
+Health problems related to smokeless tobacco include the following:

 - Dental disease.
 The sugar and irritants in smokeless tobacco products can cause cavities, abrasion of teeth, teeth staining, bad breath, gum disease, receding gums, bone loss around roots and tooth loss.

 If you use chewing tobacco or other forms of smokeless tobacco, consider options to help you quit.
-Because of the health risks of chewing tobacco, smokeless tobacco products are not a good alternative to quit cigarette smoking.
+Your doctor can be a great resource and can help you create a quit plan.